JS Chōgei

-History
+Construction and career

 Chōgei was laid down on 19 April 2022 at Mitsubishi Heavy Industries Kobe Shipyard as part of the JMSDF's Mid-Term Defense Program of 2021, and was launched on 4 October 2024 after being christened.
-After being fitted out and undergo various trials, the vessel is scheduled to be handed over to the Japan Maritime Self-Defense Force in March 2026.
+After being fitted out and underwent various trials, the vessel was handed over to the Japan Maritime Self-Defense Force for commissioning on 10 March 2026.